Read a little. Learn a lot. • Tightly-written news, views and stuff • Follow us on TwitterBe a Facebook FanTumble us!

 Culture: Death comes in threes.
 Here’s three people who died recently.

-• one Marilyn Chambers, who you either know from old-school boxes of Ivory Snow or from your dad’s old-school porn collection.
+• Marilyn Chambers, who you either know from old-school boxes of Ivory Snow or from your dad’s old-school porn collection.

-• two Harry Kalas, whose voice you either know because you’re a Phillies fan or you watch classic NFL documentaries on television.
+• Harry Kalas, whose voice you either know because you’re a Phillies fan or you watch classic NFL documentaries on television.